Combahee River Collective: Interlocking systems of oppression

-The Combahee River Collective introduced the idea of an interlocking system of oppression.
-It argued that various oppressions such as racism, sexism, heteronormativity, and classism are interrelated and must be addressed as a whole.
+The Combahee River Collective argued that various oppressions such as racism, sexism, heteronormativity, and classism are interrelated and must be addressed as a whole.
 They also believed that Black feminism was the logical political movement to fight against these simultaneous oppressions.
+According to them, as Black lesbians, their oppression could not be singularly categorized into racism, sexism or homophobia.
 The Combahee River Collective mentions that "We also often find it difficult to separate race from class from sex oppression because in our lives they are most often experienced simultaneously".
-The CRC Statement argues that one problem in organizing Black feminists is that they fight against a range of forms of oppression, unlike white feminism and the broad civil rights movement each of which fights against one form of oppression.
-Today, African American women still face an interlocking system of oppression.
-For instance, they face both a race wage gap and a gender wage gap.
-The CRC also mentions that "Black feminists and many more Black women who do not define themselves as feminists have all experienced sexual oppression as a constant factor in our day-to-day existence" As wage gaps of African American woman proves, black woman experience the interlocking system of oppressions in their everyday life.
+The CRC Statement argues that one problem in organizing Black feminists is that they fight against a range of forms of oppression, unlike white feminism and the broader civil rights movement, each of which fight against one form of oppression.

 Other political work

 In the encyclopedia Lesbian Histories and Cultures, contributing editor Jaime M. Grant contextualizes the CRC's work in the political trends of the time.

 The collective came together at a time when many of its members were struggling to define a liberating feminist practice alongside the ascendence of a predominantly white feminist movement, and a Black nationalist vision of women deferring to Black male leadership.

 Grant believes the CRC was most important in the "emergence of coalition politics in the late 1970s and early 1980s...which demonstrated the key roles that progressive feminists of color can play" in bridging gaps "between diverse constituencies, while also creating new possibilities for change within deeply divided communities..."
 She notes that, in addition to penning the statement, "collective members were active in the struggle for desegregation of the Boston public schools, in community campaigns against police brutality in Black neighborhoods and on picket lines demanding construction jobs for Black workers."

 The collective was also politically active around issues of violence against women, in particular the murder of twelve Black women and one white woman in Boston in 1979.
 According to Becky Thompson, associate professor at Simmons University in Boston and author of A Promise and a Way of Life: White Antiracist Activism, the Boston Police Department and the media "attempted to dismiss the murders...based on the notion that (the women) were alleged to be prostitutes and therefore not worthy of protection or investigation."

 In a 1979 journal entry, Barbara Smith wrote: